 And in the extended cut of that scene, he's the one who gives Banner the bike to travel from New Jersey to Manhattan, along with some friendly advice.

-When Tony lists the people Loki has pissed off, he doesn't include himself.
+When Tony lists the powerful people coming after Loki, he doesn't include himself.
 After Loki tosses him out the window and he pops back up in his Iron Man suit, he says he forgot one.
 "His name was Phil." *repulsor*

 This gets even better if you keep in mind the "His first name is 'Agent'" scene from earlier.